History of Hispanic and Latino Americans in the United States: Hispanic American presence in the former British colonies of the United States at the end of the eighteenth century

 Some Hispanics emigrated to some of the future British colonies of North America in the early of the 17th century.
 Among these immigrants was the Dominican Juan Rodriguez, who arrived in present-day New York City in 1613, as he was a member of the crew of a Dutch ship, and lived there for some time.
 He was the first non-Native American to reside in the region.
 Many others emigrated in the 18th century.
 Migration to eastern North America continued when the colonies gained independence from the UK.
 So between end of this century and early of nineteenth century emigrated people of origins such as the Spanish, Venezuelan and Honduran to the United States.
 A notable case is that of the Spanish merchant Pedro Casanave, who emigrated to Georgetown, in present-day Washington DC, in 1785.
 He served as the fifth mayor of Georgetown and presided over the ceremonial laying of the cornerstone of the White House, on October 12, 1792.
 Another member of the Casanave family, Juan de Miralles, was a prominent Spanish arms dealer who lived in New Jersey.

 Using comparative approaches developed for urban areas, researchers compare and statistically model changes in the family income established Hispanic, rapidly growing Hispanic, rapidly growing non-Hispanic, and slow-growth or declining counties.
 The findings support perspectives that emphasize growing social heterogeneity in understanding how minority population growth contributes to inequality, including changes in human capital and industrial restructuring.

 According to the United States Census of 1790, which was the first census of the whole United States, there were 20,000 people of Hispanic origin living in the former British colonies in that year.
 However, the census Bureau estimated the origins of the population based on their surnames.

 On the other hand, between 1779 and 1783 several Spanish troops provided aid to the Americans in their fight against the British Crown's troops in the American Revolutionary War.
-In addition, some Spaniards living in the US joined the American troops during the war.
+In addition, some Spaniards living in the U.S. joined the American troops during the war.
 Maybe the more notable case was starred by Jorge Farragut, the Spanish lieutenant of the South Carolina Navy in the war.
 He settled in Tennessee and his son, David Farragut, stood out in the American Civil War.